computer-science-one/cs101-book/README.md

 ### Non-significant whitespace

 Some programming languages require a precise amount of whitespace at the beginning of a line (of code).
 This is a rather unforgiving environment for beginning programmers.
-Ruby does not suffer from this problem.
+Ruby does not suffer from the ailment that is significant whitespace.

 ### No semicolons

-Several popular programming languages require the termination of lines of code with a semicolon (`;`)
+Several popular programming languages require the termination of lines of code with a semicolon (`;`).
+Once again, this